Infrared Camera Loves Sunny Days

 With the Canon M5 converted for infrared photography, I enjoyed photographing the neighborhood and even drove about 2.5 miles from home to see Narragansett Bay.
 From the end of Norwood Avenue in Cranston, I photographed the wind turbines and the splash of small waves.
 When you look at those water photographs, try to imagine the movement and the sound of the waves.
 On the way there, I stopped near the RI Yacht Club and enjoyed the view, an empty bench inviting people to stop and smell the ocean.

-From Norwood Ave.
-I drove back to the small, historic Pawtuxet Village and from one side of the Pawtuxet River rushing into Pawtuxet Cove, I photographed a few houses singly and then in a panorama.
-Since I was not planning to take panoramic photographs I did not bring my newly made panorama head but managed to take a sequence of photographs that stitched with no fuss.
+From Norwood Avenue, I drove back to the historic Pawtuxet Village.
+From one side of the Pawtuxet River bridge, I photographed a few houses singly and then in a panorama.
+Since I was not planning to take panoramic photographs, I did not bring my panorama head but managed to take a sequence of photographs that I stitched with no fuss.

-Some of the photographs below are in color and others are black and white, yet some have versions in both.
-Keep in mind that the colors you see are false infrared colors I managed to extract by swapping the blue and the red color channels.
-Those in B&W are processed further to remove the color and some are slightly toned after that.
+Some of the photographs below are in color, and others are black and white, yet some have both versions.
+Keep in mind that the colors you see are false colors I extracted by swapping the blue and the red color channels.
+Those in B&W are processed further to remove the color, and some are slightly toned after that.

 Infrared photography is not for everyone.
 The effort to see with different sensibilities appeals to me.
 What are your thoughts on infrared photography, or any photography that sees in the wavelengths we cannot see with our eyes?